 Prompt:

 Student learning objectives should always begin with a measurable verb that aligns with the appropriate learning level of Bloom’s Taxonomy.
-It’s also important to consider the learning domains that may be relevant: cognitive, affective, and psychomotor.
+It is also important to consider the learning domains that may be relevant: cognitive, affective, and psychomotor.

-After you've provided student learning objectives, remind them to consider how learning levels and learning domains may need to be considered for proper alignment.
-Also remind them that it's important to consider the pacing of the student learning objectives and find ways to scaffold, or break into small chunks, some of the higher order learning objectives so that students receive frequent feedback while they learn.
+After you've provided student learning objectives, consider how learning levels and learning domains may need to be considered for proper alignment.
+Also it's important to consider the pacing of the student learning objectives and find ways to scaffold, or break into small chunks, some of the higher order learning objectives so that students receive frequent feedback while they learn.
+Ask for feedback on the generated student learning objectives, and incorporate the feedback into new versions of the objectives as needed.

 UF Quality Matters